easybulb/healmate/README.md

 ### Media
 - Icons and images sourced from **Canva** and **ChatGPT**.
+- ERD illustration was generated from **pygrahiz** - A django extension.

 ### Additional reading/tutorials/books/blogs
 - **Django for Beginners** by William S. Vincent.